MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/reusage-of-guides-across-sites.md

 # Reusage of guides across sites

 If you have similar production lines or machinery across factories or labs, you might find that a specific guide is applicable at multiple sites.
-However, if guide access is provided through Business Units, you can encounter issues with cross-site sharing of guides.
+However, if guide access is provided through business units, you can encounter issues with cross-site sharing of guides.

-In such instances, the guide in question can be copied and the copy subsequently placed in the Business Unit associated with the new site.
+In such instances, the guide in question can be copied and the copy subsequently placed in the business unit associated with the new site.
 In this way, the copy guide can be utilized as a functional replica of the original guide, or the copied guide can be utilized as 2) a template from which steps and tasks, i.e., orchestrations of text, images, 3D models etc., are reused during guides authoring.
 Potentially, replicating existing guides or utilizing them as templates for new guides might not only save your organization authoring time (and hereby cost) but also ensure consistency in similar procedures across factories.

 However, it is recommended that your organization pays particular attention to the impact the copy process has on, among other things, the usage of QR codes with deep links, content in the guide and the related metadata such as name, ID etc.